petros-d/docs/docs/enterprise/support.md

 ---
-title: "Support"
+title: 'Support for Astronomer Enterprise'
-navTitle: "Support"
+navTitle: 'Support'
-description: "How to get the most from Astronomer Support."
+id: support-enterprise
 ---

 Our mission at Astronomer is to help organizations adopt [Apache Airflow](https://airflow.apache.org/).